reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 The code snippet aims to retrieve user data for a list of user IDs asynchronously using Apache HttpAsyncClient.
 It starts by ensuring that the `HTTPAsyncClient` is initialized.
 It then initializes data structures to store user responses and futures for asynchronous HTTP requests.

 For each user ID in the provided list, it constructs a `GET` request with a specified delay parameter and executes it asynchronously.
 It stores response futures in a map for later retrieval.
-It logs any exceptions that occur during request execution, and adds corresponding error messages to the response map.
+It logs any exceptions that occur during request execution and adds corresponding error messages to the response map.

 Note that we have added a delay to the `GET` endpoint.
 It simulates a delayed server operation.
 The HTTP client sends the request, one after the other, without waiting for the response.
 We can verify it by checking the logs: